 For the most part our cabin was clean to the eye.
 But just like any hotel room, there are out-of-the-way spots that you can only see when you are down on the ground like a baby.
 Spots in corners and behind furniture were dirty.
 Your kid will find these spots!
 It’s not the end of the world, but be prepared.

 As mentioned above, the cruise line will provide a crib/pack-n-play at no extra charge.
 You should contact them a couple of weeks in advance of your trip to let them know you’ll need one.
 Don’t just assume they will put on in the cabin.

-The crib supplied by Carnival on our trip was perfectly fine, albeit utilitarian.
-The base featured a mat wrapped in a regular sheet.
+The cribs supplied on our cruises have been perfectly fine, albeit utilitarian.
+The one below featured a base mat wrapped in a regular sheet.
 Our child had no problem going to sleep in his normal “butt up” position.

 We’ve had our child sleep in his own room since he was about two weeks old.
 In general he is a good sleeper, but he does wake up a couple of times a night, crying for about a minute before settling back down to sleep.
 Being in the same room — and in close quarters to other passengers — caused for some restless nights.